Aypahyo/SCMFool/README.md

 The selftest checks if all required tools are installed.
 The exit code is 0 if all tests are passed, otherwise 1.

+### commands

+All commands recusively search for repos in the root directory.
+The root directory is defined by the environment variable SCMFOOL_ROOT.
+The first hit is the repo, so nested repos are not supported.
+A hit is when an internal check for supported repos is successful.
+A mapped repo specific command is executed for each hit.

 ### pull

 ```bash